 Here are some upcoming federal grant opportunities that may be of interest to your city, town, village, or organization.
 Please let us know if you have any questions about any of these grants.
 Our office is always happy to assist in contacting an agency or providing letters of support.

 As a reminder, Consolidated Funding Applications are due July 31st.
-Please contact our office as soon as possible to request letters of support for your applications.
+Please contact our office to request letters of support for your applications.

-Guidance and key resources to help eligible grantseekers find information on federal grants, loans, and nonfinancial assistance for projects, as well as on private funding.
+Navigating through the possible funding sources for your municipality or organization can sometimes be difficult.
+We are committed to working with you to provide guidance and key resources to help eligible grant seekers.
+Below you will find information on federal grants, loans, and nonfinancial assistance for projects, as well as on private funding.

 How Best to Find Information